 (g) A statement as to whether the applicant requests to have the case processed using the proposed agency action procedure outlined in section 367.081(8), F.S.
 1989.

 (2) The applicant's petition for rate relief will not be deemed filed until the appropriate filing fee has been paid and all minimum filing requirements have been met., including If the applicant has not filed its petition pursuant to section 367.081(8), F.S., applicant's prepared direct testimony, where appropriate shall be filed with the minimum filing requirements.
+At a minimum, the direct testimony shall explain why the rate increase is necessary and adress those areas anticipated at the time of filing to be at issue.

 (3) The applicant shall state any known deviation from the policies, procedures and guidelines prescribed by the Commission in relevant rules or in the company's last rate case.

 (4) In the rate case application: